We author new Amicus Briefs annually for impact litigation

 Should Class Action Waivers be Enforced in California?

 The Impact Fund joined an amicus brief in Iskanian v.
 CLS Transportation Los Angeles, LLC, which addressed the continuing viability of Gentry v.
 Super.
 Ct.
 (2007) 42 Cal.4th 443.
 In Gentry, the court had held that at least some class action waivers would be not enforced on public policy grounds.
 Together with AARP, Equal Rights Advocates, and a class member from a different case, we submitted a brief explaining why Gentry remained (and should remain) good law, even after the Supreme Court’s decision in AT&T Mobility LLC v.
 Concepcion, 131 S. Ct.
 1740 (2011).
-On June 23, the California Supreme Court issued a decision in the case, holding that an express class action waiver in an employment arbitration agreement is enforceable under California law, and that Gentry is no longer good law after Concepcion.
+The California Supreme Court issued a decision in the case, holding that an express class action waiver in an employment arbitration agreement is enforceable under California law, and that Gentry is no longer good law after Concepcion.
 It further held that a claim under the Private Attorney General Act (PAGA) could not be precluded by an arbitration agreement.